 All of the above has a direct impact on collection rates and the council tax base.
 Should there be future significant increases in claims for LCTS, over and above that already reflected in the council tax base, the financial risk may increase.
-However, it should be noted that the government has announced further financial support to local authorities in 2021/22 to help to mitigate this risk.

 To reassure all, the cost of the scheme is routinely monitored by the Council's Benefits Manager to identify potential budgetary risks.
-No significant changes are proposed for the 2021/22 scheme; however were risks likely to occur in future years, changes could be expected.
+No significant changes are proposed for the 2022/23 scheme; however were risks likely to occur in future years, changes could be expected.
 Any significant changes to LCTS for future years would require external consultation in order to meet Government guidelines for implementation of such changes.

-As explained above, certain factors have increased the cost of the Local Scheme and generally stated these economic and social factors are outside the Council's control or direct influence.
+As explained above, certain factors have increased the cost of the Local Scheme.
+With the exception of the level of its own council tax charge, these economic and social factors are generally outside the Council's control or direct influence.
 While careful monitoring does take place, it is impossible to mitigate fully against the risk of increased claims.
 The financial risk is therefore assessed as "high".